-At least one semester prior to your anticipated graduation, initiate the following steps:
+At least one semester prior to your anticipated graduation, please complete the following steps:

-- Request a copy of your transcript from the Records Office, Administration Building, Room 64. - Make an appointment with your academic advisor who will assist you in completing the Graduation Proposal and Degree Requirements form.
-Night students may complete proposals in the Night Office, Room 104 in the Walter Nelms Classroom Building.
-Lexington and Savannah students may complete proposals in their respective centers.
-Waiver or substitution request forms must be prepared by your advisor, approved by the appropriate department chair and division dean, and submitted with the graduation materials. - Pay the \$25 nonrefundable graduation fee in the Business Office after completing the required paperwork.
+- Obtain a copy of your transcript from the Records Office or online from Student Self-Service. - Meet with your academic advisor who will assist you with completing the following graduation information: - Graduation proposal form - Degree requirement sheet for your program of study - Waiver or substitution request forms, if necessary (signed by the appropriate department chair and/or dean) - CBASE graduation testing form - Night students may complete their graduation proposals in the Night Office, located in the Walter Nelms Classroom Building, Room 104. - Lexington and Savannah Center students may complete their graduation proposal at their respective centers. - Once all paperwork is complete, take your proposal to the Business Office to pay a \$25 non-refundable graduation fee.
 Business Office staff will stamp the proposal when fee is paid.
-The fee is subject to change without notice by action of the Tennessee Board of Regents. - Submit the following to the Office of Academic Affairs when completed: - Graduation Proposal, stamped by Business Office - -Degree Requirements form - Copy of your transcript - -Graduation Testing Form (CBASE) - Submit completed cap and gown card to the Counseling Office, Student Union Building, room 12A, no later than Friday, March 2, 2007. - All forms must be completed and returned to the Office of Academic Affairs no later than November 10, 2006 for spring graduation or February 20, 2007 for summer graduation.
-Students who submit forms after these dates will be considered for the next graduation term.
+NEW!
+Proposals will not be accepted in the Office of Academic Affairs without the Business Office stamp.
+Fees are subject to change without notice by action of the Tennessee Board of Regents. - Submit the following graduation materials to the Office of Academic

+Affairs: - Graduation proposal signed by you and your advisor; stamped by Business Office - Degree requirement sheet for your program of study - Copy of your transcript from the Records Office or Student Self-Service - CBASE graduation testing form - Submit the cap and gown order form to the Counseling Office no later than Friday, February 22, 2008 if you plan to attend the commencement ceremony. - All graduation proposals must be completed and submitted to the Office of Academic Affairs no later than November 9, 2007 for spring graduation and February 22, 2008 for summer graduation.

-Administrative Office Management Concentration At Jackson State Community College 2006-2007
+Administrative Office Management Concentration At Jackson State Community College 2007-2008